Thinking about taking the dive into video with your Canon DSLR? Here’s 5 lenses worth a look. Updated August 2020.

-I’ve been shooting video for eight years.
-First using a good ‘ol Canon Vixia camcorder; then in 2010 everything changed when I bought the EOS Rebel T2i and entered the world of DSLR video.
-I never looked back, eventually moving to a EOS 60D and then last year to the brilliant auto-focus equipped 70D (seen in photo above).
-Update 8.04.2017: I now shoot on a Canon EOS 80D plus the Panasonic GH5 which I also write about here on Stark Insider.
+I’ve been shooting video for about fifteen years.
+First using a good ol’ Canon Vixia camcorder; then in 2010 everything changed when I bought the EOS Rebel T2i and entered the world of DSLR video.
+I never looked back, eventually moving to a EOS 60D and then to the brilliant auto-focus equipped 70D (seen in photo above), and to the Canon EOS 80D.
+Most recently I’ve been shooting Stark Insider videos and short film projects on the (amazing) Panasonic GH5.

 Lenses can be confusing.
 There are many choices.
 Lots of types (telephoto, prime, macro, fisheye).
 And a seemingly endless array of manufacturers (Canon, Tamron, Sigma, Zeiss, etc.).
 One thing I’ve learned: a lens made primarily for taking photos may not necessarily be the best for video.

 If you’re getting into DSLR video for the first time I highly recommend you look for a lens with image stabilization.
 On Canon lenses that feature is usually denoted with “IS” in the model name.
 Without lens stabilization you’ll get what’s called “micro-jiggles” when shooting handheld.
 You can use a tripod or some form of rig to correct that issue, but if you’re like me, you’re doing run-n-gun and shooting documentary style… which leads me to this point…